Russell-A/120-amsterdam-MQTT/README.md

 - The folder *py* contains the MQTT sender and receiver files and a python file to create the messages.

 - The folder *messages* contains the tracks of vehicles.
 The name of the file indicates the order of frame and the data format is type, id, heading_degree, speed, x, y

+- The folder *messages-with-pedestrains* contains the tracks of vehicles.
+The name of the file indicates the order of frame and the data format is type, id, heading_degree, speed, x, y.
+It's linked with map1

+- The folder *messages-latest* contains the tracks of vehicles.
+The name of the file indicates the order of frame and the data format is type, id, heading_degree, speed, x, y.
+It's linked with map-latest

 ## Usage
 To run the files, make sure you set the SUMO-HOME into your computers' PATH.
 Moreover, install 'traci' in python.